Bank of London and South America: History

 In 1936, BOLSA took over many of the operations of its chief rival, the Anglo-South American Bank, which had gone into liquidation.
 The acquisitions included Banco de A. Edwards, one of the largest banks in Chile.

 In 1958, the bank formed a joint venture with the Bank of Montreal, known as the Bank of London and Montreal (BOLAM), headquartered in Nassau, Bahamas.
 BOLSA contributed its branches in Central and northern South America to the joint venture.
 In 1970, BOLSA bought out its joint venture partners, and regained its branches in Central America, Colombia, Ecuador and Peru, but not its branches in Venezuela, which BOLAM had closed in 1965.

 In 1971, Lloyds Bank bought the controlling interest in BOLSA and merged it with Lloyds Bank Europe to form Lloyds and Bolsa International Bank.
 This became Lloyds Bank International in 1974 and was merged into Lloyds Bank in 1986.
 Banco de A. Edwards was sold in 1987 to Midland Bank, part of HSBC since 1992, and merged into Banco de Chile in 2001.

 Headquarters

 In 1966, the bank opened a new local headquarters in central Buenos Aires, designed by Argentine architect Clorindo Testa.
 It is one of the best examples of brutalism in Argentine architecture.

+Collections

+In 1969 BOLSA deposited its archive on indefinite loan with University College London; Lloyds Bank International confirmed this deposit in 1982.
+The archive contains over 1000 volumes of letter books and accounting records, with correspondence relating primarily to Uruguay, Brazil, Argentina, and Chile.